Ozzyris/online-board-game/README.md

 	- [x] Action Pick up card
 	- [ ] Action empty (if sick or dead)
 	- [ ] Action vote

+#### Bugs
+- [x] The raft updated states wont save on the db?
+- [x] The new-action-card wont launch the modal, nothing arrive on the front
+- [ ] An empty notification is sent when the raft is is updated
+- [ ] The user status is not update when reconnected.
+- [ ] When a user has too many card, it break the organisation.
+- [ ] Sometime showing a card is not working well.